Hawaii Supreme Court chides state's legal moves on water after deadly Maui wildfire

 The Sierra Club of Hawaii complained the state exploited the tragedy to help a private company monopolize water, noting that east Maui reservoirs were of no use to west Maui, where a wildfire killed at least 101 people.

-Maui County lawyers said they had more than enough water to fight the fires, the ruling noted.
+Maui County said they had more than enough water to fight the fires, the ruling noted.

 A deputy attorney general refused to “walk back” the accusations, the ruling noted.